nickjbrowning/cscs-docs/docs/policies/index.md

 [](){#ref-policies-fair-use}
 ## Fair Usage of Shared Resources

-The [Slurm][slurm] scheduling system is a shared resource that can handle a limited number of batch jobs and interactive commands simultaneously.
+The [Slurm][ref-slurm] scheduling system is a shared resource that can handle a limited number of batch jobs and interactive commands simultaneously.
 Therefore users should not submit hundreds of Slurm jobs and commands at the same time, as doing so would infringe our fair usage policy.

 Let us also remind you that **running compute or memory intensive applications on the login nodes is forbidden**.
 Please submit batch jobs with the Slurm scheduler, in order to allocate and run your processes on compute nodes: compute or memory intensive processes affecting the performance of login nodes will be terminated without warning.